Hyundai's Competitive Advantage and Strategy

 Hyundai's success and continual growth is not a matter of mere coincidence.
 This article will explore Hyundai's sustained competitive advantage and strategy that has allowed it to cement itself as one of the largest multinational conglomerates in the whole world.

-Demanding Nature of Koreans - The demanding nature of Korean consumers is an example of a natural advantage.
+Demanding Nature of Koreans: The demanding nature of Korean consumers is an example of a natural advantage.
 Lee (2010) explains that many companies use South Korea as a product testing ground as consumers in the country are believed to be the most demanding globally.
-In order to satisfy the domestic company, it will push the company to seek continual product improvement that can provide a competitive advantage over competitors globally.
+In order to satisfy the domestic company, it will push the company to seek continual product improvement that can provide an advantage over competitors globally.

 In addition to the natural advantages that Hyundai employs to succeed, there are also a number of acquired advantages as well.